SinusBot/docs/docs/faq/installation.md

     then you did something wrong, such as: starting the bot as root or not stopping the bot, ...

-    Look at the sinusbot log (as it says) with `systemctl status sinusbot.service -o cat --no-pager` and search for a solution on this FAQ page or in the forum.
+    Look at the sinusbot log (as it says) with `journalctl -xe` and search for a solution on this FAQ page or in the forum.

 ### Is there a version for 32bit Windows / Linux? { #32bit data-toc-label='Is there a 32bit version?' }